 - Obituary or death certificate: A copy of the deceased organizer’s obituary or death certificate.

-- A copy of the account holder's will or legal documentation that provides the information regarding their executor.
+- Will or legal documentation: A copy of the deceased organizer’s will or other legal documentation appointing the executor.

 Click "Contact Us" to get started with this process.